scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

-   [!NOTE] Feel free to contact the team in the `Data room on Matrix <https://matrix.to/#/#ScribeData:matrix.org>`__ if you’re having problems getting your environment setup!
+   [!NOTE] Feel free to contact the team in the `Data room on Matrix <https://matrix.to/#/#ScribeData:matrix.org>`__ if you’re having problems getting your environment set up!

 Issues and projects
 -------------------